pschou/aws-s3-proxy/README.md

 Container test-user-bucket-http-proxy-1  Started
 ```

+## Verify operations

-After this is up and running, one may call a http command like this:
+After this is up and running, one may call a curl command like this:

 ```
 $ curl -s localhost:8080/
 <!DOCTYPE HTML PUBLIC "-//W3C//DTD HTML 3.2 Final//EN">